syrinsecurity/zippybot/readme.md

 - Command sub folders
 - Mysql Database
 - Logging
-- Nuke command (comeletly erase and rebuild a channel)
+- Nuke command (completely erase and rebuild a channel)
 - Webhook nuke protection (moves any webhooks out of the channel being nuked then into the new channel)

 ## Development